defold/doc/docs/en/manuals/model.md

 Model components are created just like any other game object component.
 You can do it two ways:

-- Create a *Model file* by right-clicking in the *Project Explorer* and select *New > Model File*
+- Create a *Model file* by right-clicking in the *Project Explorer* and select <kbd>New ▸ Model File</kbd>.
-- Create the component embedded directly into a game object by right-clicking the game object in the *Outline* view and selecting *Add Component*.
+- Create the component embedded directly into a game object by right-clicking the game object in the *Outline* view and selecting <kbd>Add Component</kbd>.
 Then select *Model*.

 ![Model in game object](images/model/model.png)